 - If you think Hofstede’s empirical research matches the variety of the population then think again.
 His research was based on the male, white IBM employees in the 1960’ies.
 How diversified do you think that group of people is?
 I can assure you that this group of people is not very diversified.
 IBM had a very strong corporate culture and either you fitted in or you left.
 And again – only white men’s cultural preferences were researched.

-- People who are referring to Hofstede when they are trying to make a point are assuming that the national culture is only or dominating culture that influences peoples behaviour.
+- People who are referring to Hofstede when they are trying to make a point about cultural diversity are assuming that the national culture is the only or the dominating culture that influences peoples behaviour.
 That is a false assumption.
 Each of us has many different identities.
-You have a gender identity, an age group identity, a professional identity, a family identity, a religious identity, a political identity, a social group identity and many many more.
-One of the exercises we do when we do our workshops is to help people to find out how many identities they have.
+You have for instance a gender identity, an age group identity, a professional identity, a family identity, a religious identity, a political identity, a social group identity and many many more identities.
+For each of these identities, there is a culture associated with it.
+One of the exercises we do when we do our cultural intelligence workshops is to help people to find out how many identities they have.
 Most people have around 20 identities that they are aware up and rarely the national identity is the most dominant one.
-In Gugin we have worked with hundreds of organisations over the years on assessing and developing cultural identities and resolving cultural conflicts and we have never been in a situation where differences in national cultures have been the main reason for a cultural conflict.
+In Gugin we have worked with hundreds of organisations over the years on assessing and developing cultural identities and resolving cultural conflicts and we have never been in a situation where differences in national cultures have been the main reason for cultural conflict.
 Instead, it has been differences in profession cultures, job function cultures and differences in age groups.

 - When I ask why an organisation or a consultant chooses to use Hofstede’s dimensions I often get the answer that it is the best there is.
 This is simply not true.
 In fact, I will argue that Hofstede’s framework is the worst you can use if you really want to help your organisation or client forward.

-The world and its inhabitants are far more complex and in Gugin we believe in reconciling the differences instead of outlining the differences that may not even be real.
+The world and its inhabitants are far more complex than the image Hofstede’s model is projecting and in Gugin we believe in reconciling the differences instead of outlining the differences that may not even be real.
 I will be happy to share with you how we do it, but it is too comprehensive for the format of an article.

 If you use Hofstede’s dimensions you end of with isolated clusters of people.
 In Gugin we want to facilitate the opposite, namely, how do you synergize from cultural diversity and make multicultural organisations more attractive, better performing and more competitive then monocultural organisations.